 Countless times I’ve come across people that insult themselves on buses.
-It’s vexing to see old men and young lads insulting themselves.
+It’s vexing to see old men, women and young lads insulting themselves.

 #6.
 DON’T KEEP THE CHANGE

 Segun has future plans to be rich!
-He is currently enjoying his service year (NYSC) in Osogbo.
+He enjoyed most of his service year (NYSC) in Osogbo.

 I’m sweating in the danfo and this man comes along with an old photo.